- 97% response rate

 to hichhike in Egypt because of police and special checking points...
 We spent wonderful time in Cairo in two GREAT FAMILIES as couchsurfers.
 Their hospitality was wonderful.

 Other couchsurfers in Egypt tried to do their business

-music, cooking vegetarian food, travelling, hitch-hiking, meeting people, going out, concerts, dancing, riding bikes, walking...
+music, cooking vegan food, travelling, hitch-hiking, meeting people, going out, concerts, dancing, riding bikes, walking...

 Music, Movies, and Books

 Ambitious European films like Amelia and directed by Emir Kusturica.
 Books: writers like Jaroslav Hasek and George Orwell Music: Chumbawamba, old U2, Sinead O'Connor, Oi Polloi, New Model Army, Cranberries and Alternative punk, ska & reggae music.